ryancoulman/Ryancoulman.github.io/README.md

   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">
 </script>

 ## Programming Experience

 **Python: Intermediate**
-- Proficient in writing and optimizing functions, handling errors, and managing file I/O operations.
+- Confident in writing and optimizing functions, handling errors, and managing file I/O operations.
 - Solid understanding and use of object-oriented programming (OOP) principles, including classes and inheritance.
 - Experienced with popular libraries and frameworks such as `pandas`, `Numoy`, `Matplotlib` for data manipulation and `requests` for API calls.

 **C: Beginner-Intermediate**
 - Familiar with multi-level pointers and dynamic memory allocation.
-- Capable of implementing and managing matrices and using structures.
+- Capable of implementing and managing structures, as well as multi-dimensional arrays.
 - Competent in file handling and utilising standard C libraries for various tasks.

 **Swift: Basic Experience**
-- Developed simple IOS applications including a BMI calculator, a dice roller, and a Magic 8-Ball app.
+- Developed simple IOS applications including a BMI calculator, a dice roller, and a quiz app.

 The projects listed below are ordered by the time taken to complete, which generally reflects their complexity and difficulty.

 ---

-## Final project at university: Discriminating the light-curves of long and short gamma ray bursts - <small>Python</small>
+## Final project at university: Discriminating the light-curves of long and short gamma ray bursts - *Python*

 # Overview